Profile Member - Start Setback

 Component - Left / Right Offset

 The Left / Right offset setting of a component is equivalent to the Left / Right offset setting of a Profile Member.
-See the Profile Member Assembly attributes for further details.
+See the Profile Member Assembly attributes above for further details.

 Component - Up / Down Offset

 The Up / Down offset setting of a component is equivalent to the Up / Down offset setting of a Profile Member.
-See the Profile Member Assembly attributes for further details.
+See the Profile Member Assembly attributes above for further details.

 Component - Stay Vertical